zowe/docs-site/docs/user-guide/install-zowe-smpe.md

      The Program Directory for the Zowe Open Source Project.

-### Allocate file system to hold the download package
+### Allocate the file system to hold the download package

 You can either create a new z/OS UNIX file system (zFS) or create a new directory in an existing file system to place AZWE002.pax.Z.
 The directory that will contain the download package must reside on the z/OS system where the function will be installed.